 Trail running shoes are designed to have better traction and grip, thanks to rugged soles with deep lugs that dig into the ground.
 Compared to road shoes, they offer more protection from pointy roots and rocks.
 Some have thin, protective rock plates between the midsole and outsole, and others have toe bumpers to help save your feet if you bump into something sticking up on the trail.
 They also tend to be more durable, have a wider, more stable base, and tend to be heavier than road running shoes.

-When you’re looking to buy trail runners, there are plenty of brands to choose from – Salomon, La Sportiva, Brooks, Saucony and Asics are just a few examples – so it’s a good idea to try on different pairs to see what brand fits your feet.
+When you’re looking to buy trail runners, there are plenty of brands to choose from – Salomon, La Sportiva, Brooks and Saucony are just a few examples – so it’s a good idea to try on different pairs to see what brand fits your feet.
 If you have a favourite pair of shoes you wear for road running, such as Nike or New Balance, start with that brand to see how their trail running shoes fit.

 Where you’ll be trail running

 If you’re running on gnarly trails with loose dirt, steep sections, mucky sections and rocks sticking out, you’ll want trail shoes with aggressive tread for grip.
 Deep lugs on the soles help with traction, braking downhill, and are designed to be self-cleaning so you’re not weighed down by gobs of mud.
 Look for a well-cushioned midsole with a layer of foam to absorb shock over sharp, uneven surfaces.

 Rocky terrain requires a stiffer shoe to protect your feet from impacts, and some trail runners have a special impact absorbing plate in the sole that spreads the force over sharp rocks and bumps.
 This plate as well as stiffeners provide torsional rigidity to lessen foot fatigue and reduce the chance you’ll turn your ankle.
 You can also find soles with sticky rubber to help keep you from skidding on smooth rocks.